barebox/barebox/Documentation/devel/architecture.rst

 * first stage barebox proper: runs in DRAM and chainloads the second stage binary.

-* first stage prebootloader: is already running in DRAM, so it doesn't need to do any hardware setup and instead directly extract second stage barebox proper
+* second stage prebootloader: is already running in DRAM, so it doesn't need to do any hardware setup and instead directly extract second stage barebox proper

 * second stage barebox proper: your usual barebox experience, which can have an